 You are restricted to one active process at a time on the head nodes: almaak.usc.edu, hpc-login1.usc.edu, and hpc-login2.usc.edu.
 There is a 30-minute CPU time limit for any process on the head nodes.
 All processes that use more than 30 minutes of CPU time on these head nodes may be terminated without warning.

 Linux Resource Limit Policy

 You may submit jobs that require up to 24 hours of processing time and 99 nodes maximum to the standard default queue.
-If you request more resources than this maximum, set forth by the HPCC faculty advisory committee, you will receive an error message that states your job was “rejected by all possible destinations.”
+If you request more resources than this maximum, set forth by the HPC faculty advisory committee, you will receive an error message that states your job was “rejected by all possible destinations.”

 If your project requires more computing resources than the defined Linux resource limit, please send an email to email@example.com.

 Linux cluster nodes can be accessed by submitting jobs to the following queues:

 - Main Queue: The main queue is the default queue for submitted jobs.
 There is a limit of 24 hours and/or 256 nodes for all jobs submitted to the main queue, and a cap of ten simultaneous running jobs for any single user.
 Any additional jobs will be held in the queue until the running job(s) complete.

 - Quick Queue: All jobs in the main queue with requested wall-clock time of less than an hour and a node count of four or less are transferred automatically to the quick queue.
 There is a limit of 20 quick-queue jobs per user, and a total of 100 jobs can be in the quick queue at any given time.

 - Large Queue: All jobs that require more than 100 nodes are automatically transferred to the large queue.
 The large queue is limited to one job per user at a time, with a requested wall-clock time limit of 300 hours.